I want to try your software on the spot (not to sign up for a trial period)

-- How does MY list look like?
+- What does MY list look like?

-- How do buttons look like?
+- What do the buttons look like?

 - Then repeat the process on smartphones and other screen resolutions

-On play-with-ghost.com, all the themes are built around an imaginary website called “Barbershop Avenue”.
+On play-with-ghost.com, all the themes are built around an imaginary website called “Barbershop Avenue.”
 This helps the user to compare themes as the content is the same between each other.

 To conclude, if you are thinking about creating your own website, please check this out so you can see if Ghost could be the right tool for you.